Respect for property rights is good for companies, the economy and the environment

 We look forward to hearing from you!

-Annette Schinborn is COO and Director of Landowner Relations at CAEPLA.
+Annette Schinborn is CEO at CAEPLA.
 Before joining the team at CAEPLA, Annette worked with grassroots nonprofits including the Canadian Taxpayers Federation, the Prairie Centre and the Western Canadian Wheat Growers Association.
 She has worked closely with farmers, ranchers and other landowners on issues such as tax and agricultural policy and now energy transport and property rights.